-Graves’ disease is a deficiency of the immune system that leads to overproduction of thyroid hormones (hyperthyroidism).
+Graves’ disease is a deficiency of the immune system that leads to the overproduction of thyroid hormones (hyperthyroidism).
 Although a variety of conditions can contribute to hyperthyroidism, Graves’ disease is a common cause.

 What is Graves disease?